open-actuarial/open-actuarial-site/docs/getting_started_python.rst

 Python is one of the most popular programming languages around due to its:

-- simple and easy to read syntax making it quick to learn
+- Simple and easy to read syntax making it quick to learn
-- huge range of packages allowing it be used for a huge range of applications
+- Huge range of packages allowing it be used for a huge range of applications
-- active open community of developers
+- Active open community of developers
-- use behind many of the most popular websites in the world (Google, YouTube, Instagram, Dropbox, Reddit)
+- Use behind many of the most popular websites in the world (Google, YouTube, Instagram, Dropbox, Reddit)

-It is widely regarded as the main language for machine learning and is gaining ground against R for its use in other forms of data analysis.
+It is widely regarded as the main language for machine learning and is comparable to R for other forms of data analysis.

 Getting Started
 ---------------